aeabbott/lucky-socks-client/README.md

   	1.Race Distance- Drop Down box
 	      1. Half
 	      1. Full
-	      2. 5k
+	      1. 5k
-	      3. 10k
+	      1. 10k
 	  1.Race Location
-2. As a user, I want to be able to edit a race and distance and time I have ran.
+1. As a user, I want to be able to edit a race and distance and time I have ran.
 	1. Editable fields are:
 	        1. All fields
-3. As a user, I want to be able to delete a race I have ran.
+1. As a user, I want to be able to delete a race I have ran.
-4. As a user, I want to see all the races I have ran.
+1. As a user, I want to see all the races I have ran.
 	1. Default sort list by most recent race date appearing at the top
 #### R2:
-1. As a user, when I log in, I want to see a view of all my PRs for each distance.

 1. As a user, when I create a race, I want the app to calculate and save my pace.
+(ACCOMPLISHED R1!)
+1. As a user, I want to be able to add a Race Name for each race.
 1. As a user, on the All Races Page, I want to be able to sort the list by:
+  1.Race Type
-Race Type
+  1. Race Name

 #### R3:
+1.1.
+As a user, when I log in, I want to see a view of all my PRs for each distance.
 1. Photo upload for each race

 ## Wireframes
 link: http://imgur.com/a/IcQR9

+## Development Approach

+After creating my user stories, I decided I wanted to set up the backend first and confirm everything was working on the backend before switching over to the front end.
+The backend set up went a lot smoother than project two, which I was very excited about.
+Once I had confirmed everything was all set with the backend, I moved to the front end.

+I really wanted to get into the meat of my app- the race list- as soon as possible, so I pulled out all the authentication styling and functions from project two to use for the front end authentication aspects of my app.
+Once that was all set, I let myself move onto the race list display.

+I'm most proud of how I present the race data to the user.
+As a runner, I know that I always want to know what my pace per mile was after a race, so even though I categorized race pace as a R2 story.
+I was able to pull it into R1 because I had completed my R1 stories.

+## Obstacles

+THings were going really well by day three so I decided I wanted to tackle the PR view of the App, which is actually slated for R2.
+I got the functionaity to work about half way and log in the console but not on the page.
+Due to time constraints, I had to abandon my PR view in order to turn in a good product.
+I'm looking forward to picking that back up for R2.

 ## Dependencies